liliyab8/client/README.md

 # client
-simple client identification spring boot app
+A very simple client identification spring boot app

 There is no database use, but the comented code left to connect to H2 DB later.
 The app is pure backend.